Martika: Kids Incorporated (1983–1988)

-Rise to prominence
+Rise to prominence and Martika (1988–1991)

-Her first album, 1988's Martika (No. 15 US), spawned the song "Toy Soldiers", which she co-wrote with her producer Michael Jay and it became a top-5 hit in the United Kingdom, Ireland, Germany, and Australia.
+Her debut album, Martika (1988), reached number fifteen on the US Billboard 200 albums chart.
+The album spawned the internationally successful single "Toy Soldiers", which she co-wrote with her producer Michael Jay and it became a top-5 hit in the United Kingdom, Ireland, Germany, and Australia.
 In the US, "Toy Soldiers" spent two weeks at No. 1 in 1989.
 "Toy Soldiers" also went to No. 1 in New Zealand.
+"Toy Soldiers" was written about drug addiction, but can sound like a break-up ballad.

-Two additional singles also went top 40 in the US: "More Than You Know" (No. 18) and "I Feel the Earth Move" (No. 25), which was a cover of Carole King's song from her album Tapestry.
-Both of those tracks also hit the top 20 on the US Dance charts and the UK Singles Chart.
-"I Feel the Earth Move" also reached the top 10 in Australia, New Zealand, and Ireland.
+Two additional singles were released from Martika, and also charted within the top forty in the United States – "More Than You Know" and "I Feel the Earth Move" which reached No. 18 and No. 25 on the Billboard Hot 100 respectively.
+"I Feel the Earth Move" is a cover version of Carole King's song from her album Tapestry.
+Both of the singles also peaked within the top twenty on the US Dance charts and the UK Singles Chart.
+"I Feel the Earth Move" also reached the top 10 in Australia.
+New Zealand, and Ireland.
 A fourth and final single from the album, "Water", entered the lower regions of the UK and Australian charts.
+"Water" is partially sung in Spanish, a homage to Martika's Cuban ancestry.
+Other songs were re-recorded fully in Spanish for international release.

 The album was certified platinum in the UK in 1990, and double platinum in Australia.
+In the United States, the Recording Industry Association of America awarded Martika a Gold certification, indicating sales in excess of 500,000 copies.
 In 1990, Martika co-wrote the track "Kiss Me Quick" with Michael Jay and Marvin Morrow.
 The track was recorded by freestyle/pop singer Alisha for her 1990 album Bounce Back, with Martika contributing backing vocals.
+Martika has since sold over three million copies internationally since its initial release.